Martinomagnifico/reveal.js-verticator/README.md

     * Some of the themes ('simple', 'black' and 'white') will also invert the text colors in that case.
 If you use another theme, you need to copy that CSS to your own theme.
 The Verticator inverting behaviour will always work, even if the theme text colors are not inverted.
 * **`color`**: To override the default black color (or the white color if `darktheme` is `true`), simply give a new color here.
 You can use standard CSS -, hexadecimal - or RGB colors.
 * **`oppositecolor`**: To override the default white color (or the black color if `darktheme` is `true`) on slides that have a dark color (or light color if `darktheme` is `true`) set through the data-attribute, simply give a new color here.
 You can use standard CSS -, hexadecimal - or RGB colors.
-* **`skipuncounted`**: Omit drawing Verticator bullets for slides that are marked with Reveal.js 4.0' `data-visibility="uncounted"`?.
+* **`skipuncounted`**: Omit drawing Verticator bullets for slides that are marked with Reveal.js 4.0' `data-visibility="uncounted"`.
 This behaviour is disabled by default.
-* **`clickable`**: Allow navigation to a slide by clicking on the corresponding Verticator bullet?.
+* **`clickable`**: Allow navigation to a slide by clicking on the corresponding Verticator bullet.
 This behaviour is enabled by default.

 ## Like it?